theonlylooker/rvn-challenge/README.md

 - Add Task Modal
   ![](public/Screenshots//new_task.PNG)

-- Edit Card Modal
+- Edit Card Modal </br>
   ![](public/Screenshots//card_editOptions.PNG)

 A demo of the application can be found here:
 `Demo` : <https://github.com> https://theonlylooker.github.io/rvn-challenge/

-#Technologies && Libraries
+# Technologies && Libraries
 The application was made using the follow technologies:

 - Front-End